A Tale of Two Cities: Plot of the third book

-In the Defarges' wine shop, Carton discovers that Madame Defarge was the surviving sister of the peasant family, and he overhears her planning to denounce both Lucie and her daughter.
+In the Defarges' wine shop, Carton discovers that Madame Defarge is the surviving sister of the peasant family, and he overhears her planning to denounce Lucie and her daughter.
 He visits Lorry and warns him that Lucie and her family must be ready to flee the next day.
-He extracts a promise that Lorry and the family will be waiting for him in the carriage at 2 pm, ready to leave the very instant he returns.
+He extracts a promise that they will be waiting for him at 2 pm, ready to leave the instant he returns.

-Shortly before the executions are due to begin, Carton puts his plan into effect and, with Barsad's reluctant assistance, obtains access to Darnay's prison cell.
-Carton intends to be executed in Darnay's place.
-He drugs Darnay and trades clothes with him, then has Barsad carry Darnay out to the carriage where Lorry and the family are expecting Carton.
-They flee to England with Darnay, who gradually regains consciousness during the journey.
+Shortly before the executions are due to begin, Carton puts his plan into effect.
+With Barsad's reluctant assistance, he gains access to Darnay's prison cell.
+Carton drugs his lookalike and swaps places with him.
+Then he has Barsad carry Darnay out to the carriage, where Lorry and the family are awaiting Carton.
+They flee to England with Darnay.

 Meanwhile, Madame Defarge goes to Lucie's lodgings, hoping to apprehend her and her daughter.
 There she finds Miss Pross, who is waiting for Jerry so they can follow the family out of Paris.
-The two women struggle and Madame Defarge's pistol discharges, killing her outright and permanently deafening Miss Pross.
+The two women struggle and Madame Defarge's pistol discharges, killing her and permanently deafening Miss Pross.

 As Carton waits to board the tumbril that will take him to his execution, he is approached by another prisoner, a seamstress.
 Carton comforts her, telling her that their ends will be quick and that the worries of their lives will not follow them into "the better land where ... [they] will be mercifully sheltered."
 A final prophetic thought runs through his mind in which he visualises a better future for the family and their descendants.